techworkersco/techworkersco.github.io/.github/PROCESS.md

 ### The "off-week", prior to the publishing week

 - **Monday**
-    - rest :)
+    - rest :relieved:
 - **Tuesday (Weekly Meeting)**
-    - retrospective on previous issue
+    - retrospective on previous issue :eyes:
     - choose lead and co-lead for next issue
     - co-lead to create new google doc for issue draft and share
 - **Wednesday-Thursday**
     - collective brainstorms ideas and content for next issue
     - collect links to relevant news stories
 - **Friday &mdash; by end of day**
     - confirm issue theme or general direction